sirfi/termwire/protocol/protocol.md

 ## Overview

-Termwire is a lightweight, binary protocol designed for reliable terminal communication over network connections.
-The protocol uses framing, checksums, and sequence numbers to ensure message integrity and ordering.
+Termwire is a lightweight, binary protocol designed for reliable terminal communication over various transport channels (network sockets, serial ports, etc.).
+The protocol uses framing, checksums, and sequence numbers to ensure message integrity and ordering regardless of the underlying transport medium.

 ## Frame Format